 There are those who draw the conclusion from this that to struggle for higher wages is reactionary because it sets successful militant workers up to becoming patsies of the bourgeois class.
 Obviously such a conclusion is absurd.
-Revolutionaries must always support and encourage struggles for reform, since they are committed to seeking better living conditions for all workers, but not confine themselves to these struggles.
+Revolutionaries must always support and encourage struggles for reform, since they are committed to seeking better living conditions for all workers.